 This is what I’ve been pondering on for a long time but the answer is not complicated, the movie itself doesn’t have enough depth in it, and it seems like the creators didn’t even bother to give it a deeper meaning because no matter how long I think about it I just can’t find anything other than, it’s a simple story of optimistic, naive young love.

-I’ve talked about this in my previous post “An in-depth analysis of Toradora” where I talked about the disillusionment of love and although the cases of Ryuji and Taiga is somewhat similar to this movie but unlike Toradora where the naive actions of taiga and Ryuuji has good explanations the actions of Norimichi and Nazuna is just plain dumb.
+I’ve talked about this in my previous post “An in-depth analysis of Toradora” where I talked about the disillusionment of love and although the cases of Ryuji and Taiga are somewhat similar to this movie, unlike Toradora where the naive actions of taiga and Ryuuji have good explanations, the actions of Norimichi and Nazuna is just plain dumb.

-Do you have any idea how much of an emotional and psychological turmoil that can cause to a child?
+Do you have any idea how much emotional and psychological turmoil that can cause to a child?
 That is devastating.
-To deal with such a huge turmoil at such a young age especially to a developing mind is the cause of mental trauma that will scar the child for years to come.
+To deal with such a huge turmoil at such a young age, especially to a developing mind is the cause of mental trauma that will scar the child for years to come.

-From my experience whenever I ask some street kid what happened, they all say one thing in common “My parents were divorced”.
-It’s always divorce isn’t it?
+From my experience whenever I ask some street kids what happened, they all say one thing in common “My parents were divorced”.
+It’s always divorce, isn’t it?